Dyslexia

 Ophthalmic prism has been used for decades to reposition retinal images by moving the angle of light entering the eye.
 We have made a major discovery in finding another important and even more applicable use of ophthalmic prism, and that is to speed up the individual’s receiving of visual information.
 Speed of seeing is crucial to many visual demands in everyday life, particularly in the ability to read.

 The specially designed and individualized prescriptions for prism glasses, based on results from the VEP, as well as the entire comprehensive eye exam, substantially correct the patient’s/student’s latency problems.
-Immediate evidence from trial lenses shows absence of past-pointing and improved speed of reading.
+Immediate evidence from trial lenses used during the first exam shows absence of past-pointing and improved speed of reading.
 The level of advancement of the student will depend on his overall learning potential, as well as attention, motivation, auditory processing, etc.

 Our research and that of our colleagues in neurology shows that there is a six-week period of adaptation and growth after the patient/student begins wearing the glasses.
 Visual learning skill development requires that the student wear the glasses at all waking times, and not repeatedly take them on and off.
 The brain cannot adapt well to inconsistency of visual-directional stimuli.